hania-1/practice/README.md

 git commit -m "Added a new component"

-Push to your fork and submit a PR.
+Push to your fork and submit a Pull Request.

+📜 License

+This project is licensed under the MIT License.
+Feel free to use and modify it as needed.

+🚀 Happy coding!
+If you found this helpful, don't forget to ⭐ the repo!